wilsonmar/oss-perf/README.md

 edit the file, and send us a pull request.
 Better yet,
 <a href="#NewComponents">join us</a> to revolutionalize the industry.

+   The information below is on a public github page rather than a propriatary internal wiki because we want to share both the development cost and benefit of the **next generation platform**.

 <a name="Background">
 ## Background Why</a>
-The approach described here was created in response to the need for the fastest possible way to achieve
+The approach described here was created in response to the need for a faster, more flexble, and lower cost way to achieve
 <a href="#PerfTesting">"performance testing"</a> (which even commercial vendors have not been able to deliver):

 A. **Testing earlier** in the dev. lifecycle through more automatic **generation** of test automation scripts.